Advanced Editor provides a set of formatting and style controls that can be used to customize the appearance of a discussion post.

-Advance Editor adds formatting and style controls that can be utilized while composing a post.
-The editor can be set to use WYSIWYG, simple HTML, Markdown, TextEx or BBCode.
+Advance Editor can be set to use WYSIWYG, simple HTML, Markdown, TextEx, or BBCode.
 This plugin is available on all plan levels and can easily be toggled on in the ‘Addon’ menu of the Dashboard.

 Once enabled, Advanced Editor provides your users with familiar formatting tools.
 Here is a quick rundown of the functions that are currently available: